la2050/archive/_organizations_alternate/los-angeles-trade-technical-college-lattc-school-of-architecture-and-design-culinary-academy__2.md

     - '2015'
     - '2014'
     - '2014'
+  org_summary:
+    - >-
+      LATTC’s SLATE-Z is a partnership among community organizations, education institutions & government that centers on transit, education, enterprise, & redevelopment.
+The vision is to connect SLA through transportation, education & economic mobility.
+    - >-
+      We provide affordable college education in sustainable landscaping, construction, plumbing, and culinary arts with project-based curriculum.
+    - >-
+      We provide affordable college education in sustainable landscaping, construction, plumbing, and culinary arts with project-based curriculum.
 title: >-
   Los Angeles Trade Technical College (LATTC) - School of Architecture and Design, Culinary Academy